WELCOME TO THE POETIC WORLD OF GUILLAUME BOTTAZZI

-At the age of 17 he decided to become an artist and to make it his sole activity.
+At the age of 17 he decided to become an artist and to make it his own living which he started in 1990.
 He began studying painting in Italy, in Florence.
 Back in France, as a competition award winner, he set up in a workshop granted to him by the French Ministry of Culture which he subsequently left to migrate to the South of France.
 Later, he left to live and develop his career in New York.

 Guillaume Bottazzi has developed his work in several countries, especially in Europe, Asia and the United States.
 He worked in New York during the first decade of the 2000s.
 In New York his artworks have been shown by the Goldstrom gallery and the White Cube’s Annex Gallery.

-In 2004 Guillaume Bottazzi was artist in residence in Japan and he has spent a great deal of time in the Land of the Rising Sun.
+In 2004 Guillaume Bottazzi was artist in residence in Japan where he spent a large part of his time until 2012.

 In 2011 the Miyanomori International Museum of Art in Japan commissioned him to create the largest painting in the country on the museum.
 An exhibition of Guillaume Bottazzi’s work was organized at the same time.
 Admissions fees have been donated for the reconstruction of areas affected by the earthquake and tsunami.
 The Miyanomori International Museum of Art (MIMAS) has the largest collection of works by Christo and Jeanne-Claude in Asia and Oceania.
 The museum collection also includes about 3000 photographs from the artist Daido Moriyama, as well as works by such artists as Lucio Fontana, Frank Stella, Jasper Johns, Lee Ufan and Guillaume Bottazzi.